Welcome to Marine Scotland Information - MSI for short.

 This site is designed to provide you with:

-- Maps: All the individual map layers from National Marine Plan Interactive as well as other sources can be serached via this portal.
+- Maps: All the individual map layers from Marine Scotland Maps as well as other sources can be serached via this portal.
 The maps are typically linked to information pages, and we provide links to access the maps directly.
 Maps are organised by types of maps (file types and sources), allowing you to search or use the map-menu to navigate the site.

 - Images and media: Where appropriate and illustrative, we include images and/or other media files - typically on information pages.